Nearly one-third of inmates at Norfolk County jail have been vaccinated against COVID, sheriff says

 The units with positive cases are under quarantine and continuous monitoring by medical staff, McDermott said.

+“The Norfolk County Sheriff’s office continues to keep the health and safety of inmates and staff at the forefront of our work,” McDermott said.

-In addition to extensive inmate testing, on-site staff testing is available to anyone at any time, he said, adding that staff and inmates wear masks and there are routine cleaning and sanitization of the facilities.
+In addition to extensive inmate testing, on-site staff testing is available to anyone at any time, he said.

+Staff and inmates wear masks and there are routine cleaning and sanitization of the facilities, according to the sheriff.

+The sheriff’s office has been in constant contact with the state Department of Public Health and “will continue to monitor the situation and work with DPH to do everything possible to keep both staff and inmates safe,” McDermott said.

 Prisoner advocates have pushed for the release of inmates to reduce the prison population across the state, arguing that social distancing is impossible in a jail setting.